Fawziya20/SIGMOID-ACTIVATION-FUNCTION/README.md

 ## Program:

-/*
-Program to implement the sigmoid activation function in a feed forward ANN.
+Program to implement the sigmoid activation function in a feed forward ANN.<br>
-Developed by:A.FAWZIYA
+Developed by:A.FAWZIYA<br>
-RegisterNumber:212220230017
-*/
+RegisterNumber:212220230017<br>

 ```python
 import numpy as np
 class NeuralNetwork():